timberkerkvliet/tidi/README.md

 def my_dependency() -> MyDependency:
     ...
 ```
-This means `MyDependency` will only be available within a scope of type `request`.
+This means `MyDependency` will only be available within scopes of type `request`.
 To resolve it during a specific request, you'd do:
 ```
 resolver = get_scope(scope_id='my-request', scope_type='request')
 resolver(MyDependency)